chrisleyva/git-svn-externals-fetcher/README.md

 Perform a `git svn clone *url*` as you normally would.
 Once that completes, copy the `fetchSvnExternals.sh` file into your newly cloned git repo.
 From there, run the shell script and let it do its thang.

 That should be it.

-NOTE: I am severely aware of the fact that this code is not robust.
+**NOTE**: I am severely aware of the fact that this code is not robust.
 I am sure there are many ways to break this and many cases I am not handling properly.
 But the fact is that I needed this tool for our team and it works for us.
 Feel free to tweak it to suit your needs.

+Does not handle svn:externals that point to specific revisions.
+Support for that is next on my list.